 Kids’ Thanksgiving Crafts

-Paper Bag Pilgrim Craft – Paper bag crafts are a fun and easy way for kids to celebrate Thanksgiving.
-All you need is a brown lunch sack, some paper, and a few other supplies from around the house.
-Just follow the instructions to have kids create their own holiday puppet.
+Paper Bag Pilgrim Craft—Paper bag crafts are a fun and easy way for kids to celebrate Thanksgiving.
+All you need is a brown lunch sack, some paper, and other supplies from around the house.
+Just follow the instructions to have kids create their holiday puppets.

 Paper Pumpkin Craft – This pumpkin craft is perfect for kids!
 It’s simple and easy to follow, plus it’s totally adorable.
-Your little ones will love creating their own paper pumpkin to show off.
+Your little ones will love getting crafty and showing off the finished product!

 Thanksgiving Activities For Kids

-As parents know, getting kids to sit still and focus on a task can be a challenge.
-That’s why these pumpkin worksheets are so brilliant – they combine the fun of fall with the opportunity to practice important skills like handwriting, finding letters, and recognizing patterns!
+As parents know, getting kids to sit still and focus on a task can be challenging.
+That’s why these pumpkin worksheets are so great—they combine the fun of fall with the opportunity to practice important skills like handwriting, finding letters, and recognizing patterns!

-This Thanksgiving put a twist on the traditional “pin the tail on the donkey” game and have some fun with a turkey!
+This Thanksgiving, put a twist on the traditional “pin the tail on the donkey” game and have some fun with a turkey!
 Just print out this pin the beak on the turkey game, cut out the pieces, and blindfold each player in turn.
-Then see who can come closest to placing the beak in the correct spot.
-This game is sure to get a few laughs and create some lasting memories.

 Share With Us